Welcome and thanks for stopping by to read my GMR Transcription Job Review.

 New transcribers are welcome, but applicants still have to meet certain criteria:

 1. You must based in the US or Canada.
-GRM is looking for Native-English speaking transcribers.
+GMR is looking for Native-English speaking transcribers.

 2. Since you'll be working from home, GMR Transcription requires you to have your own equipment, which includes: